swiftlang/swift/docs/proposals/ClassConstruction.rst

-By eliminating by-default ``init``\ method inheritance and disabling virtual dispatch in constructor delegation, we give class designers full control over the state of his constructed instances.
+By eliminating by-default ``init``\ method inheritance and disabling virtual dispatch in constructor delegation, we give class designers full control over the state of their constructed instances.
 By preserving virtual dispatch for non-``self``, non-``super`` calls to ``init`` methods, we allow Objective-C programmers to keep using the patterns that depend on virtual dispatch, including designated